fmtlib/format-benchmark/README.rst

 Other benchmarks running on provided by fast_io author.
 On Linux with libstdc++, GCC-11 C++20.
-Running on clang + apple is bad.
+Running on clang + apple is bad since libc++ is extremely slow compared to libstdc++.
+Apple is also not mainstream platform.
+Think of how apple exploits workers in 3rd world.

 BTW, I will also provide a file benchmark to let you guys see why format_int makes no sense in real world.